danskernesdigitalebibliotek/ddb-cover-service/infrastructure/k8s/readme.md

 ## Horizontal pod autoscaler (HPA)

-The application deployment use HPA see the app deployment for more information.
+The application deployment uses HPA.
+See the app deployment for more information.

 # Install elastic search operator